element-hq/chaos/README.md

                 `---------------------`
     ```
   * Each transition has a probability, and the dice roll is obtained from a PRNG with a fixed seed.
-  * We need to execute users in sequence (e.g sorted by user ID) for determinism.
+  * We need to execute instructions in sequence (e.g sorted by user ID) for determinism.
 - TICKS: To get limited determinism with concurrency, we split instructions into groups called "ticks".
 Each tick, the Master makes N instructions and concurrently tells workers to execute them.
 The Master then waits for the responses before proceeding to the next tick.
 This will create spikey traffic as we wait for the long tail of requests to respond.
-  * At the end of each tick, we perform a "snapshot".
+  * At the end of each tick, we can perform a "snapshot" or test for "convergence".
-- SNAPSHOT: Collects pod metrics and whines about any errors.
-Can also query room state on all servers to ensure state has converged (HS1==HS2==Master)
+- SNAPSHOT: Collects metrics about the running servers.
+- CONVERGENCE: Queries room state on all servers to ensure state has converged (HS1==HS2==Master) - that is all servers and Chaos agree on the member list for the room.
+Requires some synchronisation between servers first as some servers may have lost traffic due to "netsplits".
-- NETSPLITS: Can occur at the start of a tick (same PRNG for users is used).
-Lasts the duration of the tick (TODO: make configurable?).
-  * In theory this could be done at any point but we want determinism so pin it to the start of a tick.
-  * Netsplits should never cause state transitions to fail, as we are highly available.
-The only caveat would be if all 1 server's users have left a room, so maybe need a sentinel user (Master user IDs) to be joined to all rooms to just lurk.
+- NETSPLITS: Can occur at any time.
+In CLI mode this is on a timer, in Web mode it's user controlled.
+Netsplits should never cause state transitions to fail (e.g joining a room), as we are highly available and masters are always joined to the room so the server always has at least 1 user joined.